fatemeshafiee/closed-loop-nwdaf/README.md

 ## Results

-Measured on a Kubernetes testbed with OpenAirInterface RAN, a commercial handset, and UERANSIM.
+Measured on a Kubernetes testbed with UERANSIM.

 | Property | Result |
 |---|---|